 Twitter Handle: @maryqmax

-Ryan E. Merkel is currently the Senior Manager for Individual Giving at the Newseum in downtown Washington, D.C.
+Ryan E. Merkel is currently the Director for Individual Giving at the Newseum in downtown Washington, D.C.
 Ryan’s work includes cultivation, solicitation and stewardship of midrange and major donors, we well as special event coordination and management of all the Newseum’s annual membership programs.
 Previously, Ryan was a major gift officer at the Kennedy Center for the Performing Arts and has worked for the National Symphony Orchestra.
 Ryan holds a master’s degree in communication management from the University of Maryland, where he was also an instructor for COMM107, Principles of Oral Communication, and worked as an alumni relations coordinator for the Department of Communication.
 Ryan earned an undergraduate degree in business marketing at the University of Florida.

 Briana is a highly-driven arts manager with nearly 10 years of experience in corporate sponsorships, partnership marketing, and brand alignment stratetgy.
 She is currently Assistant Director of Corporate Relations for the Smithsonian Institution, cultivating corporate donors across the Institution's arts, science, history, and cultural programs.
 Previously, Briana held corporate fundraising roles at Destination DC (DC's marketing & tourism office) and the John F. Kennedy Center for the Performing Arts.